-With all these factors in mind, it’s not surprising that many people struggle with finding the right CBD dosage after buying their product.
+With all these factors in mind, it’s not surprising that many people struggle with finding the right CBD dosage after buying a CBD oil product.
 So, how much CBD should you take?

 New to CBD?
 Start Low

 If you are new to CBD, the best piece of advice is to start with the lowest possible dose and gradually increase it until you achieve the desired effects.
 As cannabis expert Dr. Dustin Sulak suggests, “Start low, go slow, and don’t be afraid to go all the way.”

 For most CBD products, this will mean starting with doses of anywhere from 1 mg to 10 mg.
 If you don’t experience any effect, you can try a higher dose a few hours or a day later.

 Consider CBD Product Recommendations

 Another useful dosing tip is the information provided on your CBD product label.
 For example, most CBD oils list the recommended serving size and may suggest how many times per day you should take it.

 Although this information is only intended as a general guide, it can give you an idea of where to start when combined with the “start low” method.

 Key Factors That Determine CBD Dosage

 Many factors can affect how much CBD you need to take, such as individual body chemistry, CBD form, type, and concentration.
 Let’s take a look at these in more detail.

 Individual Chemistry and Body Weight

 You may have already noticed that substances such as caffeine can affect you differently from other people.
 That’s because everyone has different body chemistry that affects how your body reacts to various substances.